isacarnekvist/ucimlr/docs/index.md

-# UCI Machine Learning Repository - an API
+# An API to the UCI Machine Learning Repository

 This is a python package to enable easy access to datasets in the UCI Machine Learning Repository.
+Note that this is not an official API.
+Any usage of datasets should be cited according to instructions in the UCI Machine Learning Repository.

 The project is at an early alpha stage, so suggestion for changes or additions are very welcome.
 Please post an issue